ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-api-themes/index.md

 title: "Themes Reference"
 ---

-This page documents the AG Charts Themes Interface.

 Themes are used for configuring the chart appearance.
 They can help simplify the chart `options` and avoid duplication if a consistent style is required across multiple charts.

 A theme can be provided to a chart by specifying an inbuilt theme name or a custom `AgChartTheme` instance in the `options` object.